 Presented by Dr. Anthony Furlan at the American Heart Association Scientific Sessions, Chicago, IL, November 15, 2010.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound

 Keywords: Risk, Stroke, Lacunar, Ischemic Attack, Transient, Vasculitis, Warfarin, Blood Pressure, Foramen Ovale, Patent, Hematoma, Peripheral Nerve Injuries, Groin, Migraine with Aura, Heart Aneurysm, Smoke, Echocardiography, Transesophageal